 Not only are the revisionist efforts flawed, they are downright inhospitable, even snobbish.
 In July 2010, no less a barbecue superstar than Ardie Davis, a founder of the 15,000 member Kansas City Barbeque Society (KCBS) wrote on the subject in the National Barbecue News.
 "Why does the world's largest barbecue organization have only 13,000+ members?
 There are surely many reasons, but let's not let one of the reasons be ourselves.
 Backyard cooking with wood fires, charcoal, solar power or gas is a gateway to our network.
 Let's open wide the gate, unfurl the red carpet, and welcome all backyard cooks and others to our fold!"
 He continues "Let's celebrate barbecue in all its manifestations.
 Let's welcome the millions who should be among us but don't know they are welcome!"
 Perhaps because we've been telling them that what they are doing is not barbecue?

-What to call it?
-If you feel the need for a term to describe your favorite cooking method permit me to suggest "low and slow barbecue" or more accurately, more technically correct "low and slow smoke roasting" or perhaps "Southern barbecue" or even "hot smoking".
-If you don't like those, create a new one word, but quit trying to redefine a perfectly good word used by millions for centuries in many countries.
+If you feel the need for a term to describe your favorite cooking method permit me to suggest "Southern barbecue" will do the job.
+If you don't like this, create a new one word, but quit trying to redefine a perfectly good word used by millions for centuries in many countries.
 In the words of one of the all-time great barbecue cooks, Dr. BBQ, a.k.a.
 Ray Lampe, "To most people grilling is barbecue.
 Get over it."

 KCBS: Stop quoting the Code of Federal Regulations!